Harrison Wells: Harry Wells

 Harrison Wells, the founder and director of the S.T.A.R Labs on Earth-2, travels to Earth-1 in season two.
-Nicknamed "Harry" by Cisco, he tells Team Flash he plans to help them stop Hunter Zolomon / Zoom, who has kidnapped his daughter Jesse.
-Zoom extorts Harry into developing a Speed Force transmitting device to steal Barry's speed in exchange for Jesse's life, but when Harry cannot continue with the plan he confesses his collaboration with Zoom to the team.
+Nicknamed "Harry" by Cisco, he tells Team Flash he plans to help them stop Hunter Zolomon / Zoom who has kidnapped his daughter Jesse.
+In reality, Harry is being extorted by Zoom into developing a Speed Force transmitting device to steal Barry's speed in exchange for Jesse's life.
+Harry finds he ultimately cannot continue with the plan and confesses his collaboration with Zoom to Team Flash.
 He gains Barry and Cisco's help rescuing Jesse from Earth-2; Harry and Jesse then seek refuge on Earth-1.
 After Zoom's defeat, they return to Earth-2.

-In season three, Harry approaches Team Flash to dissuade Jesse, now a speedster, from being a superhero, but eventually comes to accept his daughter's intentions.
-The two return to Earth-2 after helping the team recruit another Wells as Harry's replacement.
-Later, Harry is captured and imprisoned by Gorilla City's denizens and Team Flash rescues him.
+In season three, Harry approaches Team Flash, asking their help in dissuading Jesse, now a speedster, from being a superhero, but eventually comes to accept his daughter's intentions.
+The two return to Earth-2 after helping the team recruit another doppelgänger as Harry's replacement.
+Some time after, Harry is captured and imprisoned by Gorilla City's denizens and Team Flash rescues him.
 He later helps Team Flash fight Savitar.
-Following Savitar's defeat, Harry remains on Earth-1 as a favor when Barry enters the Speed Force to stabilize it.
+Following Savitar's defeat, Harry remains on Earth-1 as a favor when Barry enters the Speed Force in order to stabilize it.

-By the beginning of season four, Harry has returned to Earth-2 for undisclosed reasons; Cisco mentions him as one of the scientists who aided in developing a way behind Barry's retrieval from the Speed Force.
+In season four, Harry has returned to Earth-2 for undisclosed reasons, but Cisco mentions him as one of the scientists who assisted in developing a way to retrieve Barry from the Speed Force.
 Harry returns after an argument with Jesse, and helps the team fight Clifford DeVoe / Thinker.
-He builds a "thinking cap" to augment his intelligence with dark matter to outwit DeVoe, but after the device is pushed past its safety limits, his brain is damaged; now the more he uses his intellect, the faster he loses it.
+He builds a "thinking cap" to augment his intelligence with dark matter to outwit DeVoe, but the device is pushed past its safety limits and his brain is damaged; now the more he uses his intellect, the faster he loses it.
 Following DeVoe's defeat, with help from the latter's wife, Team Flash tries to restore Harry's intelligence; Harry recovers his normal mental functions, but not his genius-level intellect.
 Undeterred, he is grateful for the insight into other aspects of his personality, and leaves for Earth-2 after bidding Team Flash a heartfelt farewell.